Choices for the 21st century

 We can feed everyone on this planet with a varied diet (plant-based food with some animal proteins) – with respect for regional differences (Eskimos always lived differently than untouched tribes in the Amazonas) – with respect for, preservation and good care for nature.

 A whole mouth full.
 Sounds nicely theoretical.
-And luckily does have a practical translation!
+And luckily, we already have a practical translation!

 Restructuring of agriculture

-- pigs and chickens are returned to food industry waste,
+- pigs and chickens are return to food industry waste,

 - ruminants are kept on (lean) soils that are not suitable for other forms of agriculture,